Aerospace Engineering (Private Pilot Instruction) BEng

 - Introduction to Programming and Problem Solving

 This module introduces basic concepts of computer programming, through an introduction to problem solving and the development of simple algorithms using the programming language Python.
-The module will stress the importance of good programming style and good code design and will introduce how an object-oriented approach can help to acheive these aims.10 credits
+The module will stress the importance of good programming style and good code design and will introduce how an object-oriented approach can help to achieve these aims.10 credits

 - Materials Selection and Fracture Mechanics